 PK-12 Principal Leadership

-Today's PK-12 schools need talented leaders with a firm grasp of school processes and who have their teachers' and students' best interests at heart.
-The PK-12 Principal Leadership specialization is designed to prepare you to meet the coursework, field experience and internship requirements needed to apply for certification as a PK-12 public school principal in the State of Arizona.
+Today's PK-12 schools need talented leaders with a firm grasp of school processes.
+NCU’s master’s degree in PK-12 Principal Leadership specialization will prepare you to meet the coursework, field experience and internship requirements needed to apply for certification as a PK-12 public school principal in the State of Arizona*.
 In this specialization, you will pair content courses with specialization courses designed to address issues, skills and knowledge specific to principal leadership, including school law and finance, and how to provide leadership and supervision as a PK-12 principal.
-A 16-week capstone internship is also required and includes an action research project.
-Students outside of Arizona are encouraged to contact their state department of education or local school district for guidance in obtaining certification or licensure.
+A 16-week capstone internship is also required, and includes an action research project.

 Students outside of Arizona are encouraged to contact their state department of education for guidance regarding reciprocity of Arizona licensure or completing a program approved by a Department of Education in another state to obtain certification.